The What and Why of Entity Resolution

 Entity Resolution For Enterprises

-We all know the 1–10–100 rule of data quality, and Gartner puts the rule like this: It takes $1 to verify a record as it’s entered, $10 to cleanse and dedupe it and $100 if nothing is done, as the ramifications of the mistakes are felt over and over again.
+We all know the 1–10–100 rule of data quality, and puts the rule like this: It takes $1 to verify a record as it’s entered, $10 to cleanse and dedupe it and $100 if nothing is done, as the ramifications of the mistakes are felt over and over again.

 Entity Resolution is crucial as it matches non-identical records despite all the data inconsistencies without the constant need for formulating rules.
 By joining databases using fuzzy matching, we can clean the data and analyze the information.
 We can draw patterns over the unified data, derive conclusions, and see the bigger picture.